AMiNo-13/Online-Retail-Time-Series-Analysis-Forecasting/README.md

 <img width="503" alt="Screen Shot 2021-01-05 at 4 36 42 PM" src="https://user-images.githubusercontent.com/62824675/103725364-3ef19400-4f8b-11eb-87c9-ea48bf7c4049.png">

 Again as you can see my forecast aligns with the product trend very well, but there is downward trend towards October.
 However this product is more profitable than the previous product as you see on the total sales especially at those high peak days.
-The top peak 2 sales can be related to valentines day and eastern or Ascension day in the beginning in May.
+The top 2 peaks sales can be related to valentines day and eastern or Ascension day in the beginning in May.
 This easily can tell the managers or owners to have enough inventory on those peak days but as not as much towards the end of the year since there downward forecast trend.

 ### Conclusions